EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 This guide assumes you have successfully registered your account on the [B2SHARE website](https://trng-b2share.eudat.eu) using your institutional credentials or social ID through B2ACCESS.
 In addition, the loading of the token, importing Python packages and checking request responses will not be covered here.

 ### Deposit workflow
-In the following  diagram the deposit workflow is schematically shown.
+In the following  diagram you may see the deposit workflow.
 All blue boxes require a request interaction with the B2SHARE service.

 ![B2SHARE deposition workflow](img/B2SHARE-deposition.png "B2SHARE deposition workflow")